airbop/airbop-client/README.md

 ###### Unregistering

-When you are unregistering only the `reg` and `app` parameters are needed.
+When you are unregistering only the `reg` parameter is needed.

 ## Ensure a Device is Connected